 Based on Chromium, SRWare Iron takes all the good parts of Chrome – the intuitive UI, the advanced security features – and packages them up without the bad parts – the extensive data harvesting and Google dependencies.

 On the surface, Iron looks like Chrome, but underneath it’s surprisingly quiet, as the browser isn’t constantly sending data back to Google.
 URLs and searches you type into the address bar aren’t collected for suggestion purposes, nor are error logs transmitted for telemetry analysis.

 Iron also prevents Google from receiving information about your network and computer, including your IP address and location, when you install or update the browser.
-Users can also easily alter their User Agent, allowing them to appear as if they’re using a different browser or OS to the websites they visit; Google’s base browsers don’t support this functionality.
+Users can also easily alter their browser’s user-agent, allowing them to appear as if they’re using a different browser or OS to the websites they visit.
+Google’s base browsers don’t support this functionality.